-Your Downtown NYC dentist can perform crown lengthening surgery on one tooth or on several teeth during the same procedure.
+Your dentist can perform crown lengthening surgery on one tooth or on several teeth during the same procedure.
 Your dentist may decide it’s necessary or wise to do it for all of your upper teeth or all of your lower teeth at the same time.
 When Dr. Alex Shalman is your dentist, he discusses with you the reasons for the procedure beforehand.

 Your dentist in Lower Manhattan often performs the crown lengthening surgery to access a problem tooth or to insert a dental device, such as a bridge or veneer.
 The reasons for a crown lengthening procedure include: